twuilliam/nodes-info/ivi.md

 ## Change GCC version

-The default gcc version is 4.8.
+The default GCC version is 4.8.

 Use GCC 6 with
 `source /opt/rh/devtoolset-6/enable`